 City center, Austurvöllur Square, National Gallery of Iceland, Reykjavík Harbour, Whales of Iceland Museum, Tjörnin, Mount Esja, Greater Reykjavík, Glacier tours, Northern Lights tours, Whale-watching and puffin-spotting, Ásmundursafn, Landnámssýningin, Nautholsvik geothermal beach, Safnahús, Saga Museum, The Einar Jónsson museum

-History and Modern-day situation:
+History and Modern-day Situation:

 Here is a list of the exciting things to do while you are on a Reykjavik tour:

-Helicopter Ride: The Reykjavik tours on helicopters start from the City Airport and is one of the city’s most popular excursions.
+Helicopter Ride: The Reykjavik tours on helicopters start from the City Airport and are one of the city’s most popular excursions.
 The helicopter ride provides exquisite views of the scenery of the Reykjanes Peninsula and Faxaflói Bay.
 It is a lifetime experience for tourists.

-Horse-riding: Indulge in a one or two-hour canter along the countryside or longer horse-rides to local lava fields.
+Horse-riding: Indulge in a one or two-hour canter along the countryside or longer horse rides to local lava fields.
 You can also enjoy horse-riding trips to Geysir and Gullfoss.
 Most pickups take place from Reykjavik itself.

 Swimming: Swimming is one of the most popular activities for Icelanders.
 It is a place to gossip, relax, and socialize.
 There are a number of hot water pools due to the abundance of natural hot water in Reykjavik.
 Enjoy swimming at Laugardalslaug, Sundhöllin, and Vesturbæjarlaug.

 Excursions: Explore the beautiful city of Reykjavik with its numerous tourist attractions.
 Visit the site of the old parliament, Alþingi, at Þingvellir.
-Marvel at the water-sprouts and waterfalls of Geysir and Gullfoss.
+Marvel at the water sprouts and waterfalls of Geysir and Gullfoss.
 Tourists can visit the Skálholt cathedral, the Reykjanes Peninsula, the mineral-rich waters of the Blue Lagoon, and many more.
 These places are easily accessible by the local transport system of Reykjavik.

-Watching whales and puffins: Whale watching Reykjavik is one of the most attractive features of a Reykjavik tour.
-Whale watching and puffin-spotting tours usually depart from Ægisgarður, which is the main jetty in Reykjavik between Geirsgata and Mýrargata.
-Whale watching Reykjavik tours take place all year round, sailing from Faxaflói bay north of Reykjavík.
+Watching whales and puffins: Whale-watching Reykjavik is one of the most attractive features of a Reykjavik tour.
+Whale-watching and puffin-spotting tours usually depart from Ægisgarður, which is the main jetty in Reykjavik between Geirsgata and Mýrargata.
+Whale-watching Reykjavik tours take place all year round, sailing from Faxaflói Bay north of Reykjavík.
 Enjoy an encounter with minke whales, humpbacks, orcas, and dolphins.
-Occasionally, blue, fin and sei whales also make an appearance.
+Occasionally, blue, fin, and sei whales also make an appearance.
 Daily trips take place twice around the islands of Lundey and Akurey for puffin-spotting between mid-May and mid-August.
 However, there has been a dip in the number of puffins in recent years.

 Northern Lights Tour: This is one of the major attractions of the Reykjavik tour.
 The Aurora Borealis is most commonly seen between October and March.
-The best way to witness this marvel of nature is by a boat trip from Reykjavik.
+The best way to witness this marvel of nature is by boat trip from Reykjavik.
 If the skies are clear, you may be lucky in spotting the beautiful Northern Lights in the sky.